pakrym/pipelines/pipelines.md

 ![image](https://user-images.githubusercontent.com/95136/42292592-74a4028e-7f88-11e8-85f7-a6b2f925769d.png)

 The `Pipe` internally maintains pointers to where the reader and writer are in the overall set of allocated data and updates them as data is written or read.
-The `SequencePosition` represents a single point in the linked list of buffers and can be used to efficiently Slice the `ReadOnlySequence<T>`.
+The `SequencePosition` represents a single point in the linked list of buffers and can be used to efficiently slice the `ReadOnlySequence<T>`.

 Since the `ReadOnlySequence<T>` can support one or more segments, it's typical for high performance processing logic to split fast and slow paths based on single or multiple segments.